 When a separate living space is created, ultra-efficient use of space and storage is very important.
 Fortunately, we at Davis Cabinetry are well-versed in designing high-utility spaces with small footprints.

-When designing a space for an elderly parent, it is important to not only account for existing physical ailments, but those that may occur in the future.
+When designing a space for an elderly parent, it is important account for existing physical ailments, and those that may occur in the future.
 Doorways, the heights of countertops, electrical outlets, toilets, shower entries, and flooring should comply with ADA standards.
 Flooring should allow for easy movement of a wheelchair and exterior doors may need to be double-wide to accommodate hospital beds.

-If you’re building out a full kitchen for a live-in guest it could seem as though it would take a chunk out of your savings, but our newest partner would be the perfect fit for you.
+If you’re building out a full kitchen for a live-in guest it could take a chunk out of your savings.
+Our newest partner would be the perfect fit for you.
 BJ Tidwell is a high-value, high variety, 100% American-made cabinet manufacturer that is perfect for an additional, small kitchen.

-Although, this blog post is not meant to be all-inclusive, it is meant to foster some thought as to what can be done to an existing home or lot to get ready for your elderly parent or returning adult child.
+Although, this blog post is not meant to be all-inclusive, it is meant to foster thought.
+What can be done to your home to get ready for your elderly parent or returning adult child.